 We open the Anthology (pictured above) to the first page.
 We read it.
 Then, we find whatever animal we just read about in the DK Smithsonian Animal book (also pictured above).
 We read more about that particular animal, and then we search on CuriosityStream for a documentary featuring that animal.

-On this particular day, we learned about whales:
+One day, we learned about whales.

 And, on this day, we learned about sharks:

 I’ve mentioned many, many times before that CuriosityStream is the best $2.99 I spend each month.